Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Introduction

 \section{Introduction}

-Knowledge Graphs (KGs) have become the semantic backbone of modern artificial intelligence~\cite{KG,KG1}, providing structured knowledge for downstream tasks such as information retrieval~\cite{IR}, logical reasoning~\cite{kgreason1}, and question answering systems~\cite{kgqa}.
-The core of Knowledge Graph Construction (KGC) is Relational Triplet Extraction (RTE), which transforms unstructured text into $(subject, relation, object)$ triplets.
-However, traditional RTE methods are limited by predefined relations and supervised labels, which limit their applicability in the open world.
-Therefore, Open Domain Relational Triplet Extraction (ORTE) has emerged, aiming to extract triplets from unrestricted language environments and serve as a bridge to comprehensive open-world knowledge understanding~\cite{openie07}.
+Knowledge Graphs (KGs) have become an essential foundation for modern artificial intelligence~\cite{KG, KG1}, providing structured knowledge for downstream tasks such as information retrieval~\cite{IR}, logical reasoning~\cite{kgreason1}, and question answering systems~\cite{kgqa}.
+To construct high-quality KGs, Relational Triplet Extraction (RTE) is a core task that formalizes unstructured text into structured triplets of the form $(subject, relation, object)$.
+In practice, traditional RTE methods are constrained by predefined relations and supervised annotations, making them difficult to adapt to the unknown open domain.
+Therefore, Open-domain Relational Triplet Extraction (ORTE) has emerged.
+By extracting knowledge without predefined schemas, ORTE serves as a vital infrastructure for understanding open-world knowledge~\cite{openie07}.

-The emergence of Large Language Models (LLMs)~\cite{pan2024unifying,wang2024large} fundamentally reshaped the landscape of ORTE.
-LLMs have rich knowledge and powerful in-context learning capabilities, which have transformed ORTE from a training-intensive supervised learning to a training-free, prompt-driven paradigm~\cite{chatie,llm4ie2}.
-As a key interface, the prompt translates human intentions into machine execution.
-Through carefully crafted prompts, LLMs can achieve few-shot knowledge extraction, significantly reducing the threshold for constructing massive KGs without expensive manual annotation.
+The emergence of Large Language Models (LLMs)~\cite{pan2024unifying,wang2024large} has fundamentally reshaped the landscape of ORTE.
+Equipped with rich parametric knowledge and strong in-context learning capabilities, LLMs enable prompt-driven ORTE without requiring task-specific fine-tuning on the target corpus~\cite{chatie,llm4ie2}.
+With crafted prompts, LLMs have achieved promising performance in ORTE~\cite{EDC}.

-However, there is a fundamental contradiction in current LLM-based ORTE methods: \textbf{the conflict between immutable static prompts and the infinite variability of open-domain semantics}.
-Existing methods mainly rely on manually designed static prompts to guide the LLM.
-These unified instructions cannot capture the long-tail distribution of natural language in the open domain, including complex syntactic structures and stylistic variations.
-When static prompts encounter the inherent ambiguity and diversity of the open world, their lack of adaptability leads LLMs to fall into suboptimal performance and be unable to fully unleash their ORTE potential.
-As shown in Figure \ref{fig:intro}, EDC~\cite{EDC}, which relies on static prompts, struggled to adapt to diverse contexts, resulting in stagnating performance.

-Furthermore, a critical limitation of these methods is their \textbf{absence of reflective capability}, which confines them to an open-loop inference mode and prevents self-evolution.
-Through a closed-loop of feedback and reflection, human cognition can continuously evolve from historical experience.
-In contrast, existing ORTE operate as unidirectional pipelines, treating the output as final regardless of their faithfulness to the source text.
-This deficiency is critically exacerbated by the \textbf{supervision deficit} in open-domain settings, where the unavailability of the ground truth label prohibits the availability of feedback.
-Therefore, without an internal mechanism to distinguish valid knowledge from hallucinations, these methods remain blind to their own errors, unable to generate the feedback necessary for prompt optimization, thereby capping their performance on ORTE.